mavidian/DataConveyer_SavedConfig/README.md

 restore Data Conveyer configuration.
 The configuration is named TimeZones and consists of TimeZones.cfg and TimeZones.dll files.

+The basic idea is to comply with the DRY (Don't Repeat Yourself) principle; specifically, to avoid redundant implementation of the same transformation functionality needed in 2 different applications:
+IncludeTimeZone and SplitByTimeZone.
+The TimeZones configuration allows transformation functionality to be reused in both applications.

-The functionality inside TimeZones.dll calclulates the US time zone based on the US state.
+The functionality inside TimeZones.dll calculates the US time zone based on the US state.
 This functionality is used in two
 projects: one project adds the time zone to each person in the input list and the other project splits the list of people by the